vestalux/sljekyll/new-suggestions/childrens-ya-books/_posts/2016-10-25-new-childrens-books-for-november-2016.md

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6711076?QRY=CTIBIB%3C%20IRN(69495617)&QRYTEXT=Sherlock%20Holmes%20and%20the%20disappearing%20diamond">Sam Hearn - <cite>Sherlock Holmes and the Disappearing Diamond</cite></a></h3>

-John Watson has barely settled into his new school, Baker Street Academy, when his teacher announces a trip to one of London's top museums, home to the world's most famous jewel.
+*"John Watson has barely settled into his new school, Baker Street Academy, when his teacher announces a trip to one of London's top museums, home to the world's most famous jewel.
 But it's been stolen!
 When police catch the thief it seems the case is closed.
-Can Sherlock Holmes uncover the mystery behind this extraordinary gem?
+Can Sherlock Holmes uncover the mystery behind this extraordinary gem?"*

 <h3><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/6713824?QRY=CTIBIB%3C%20IRN(69495049)&QRYTEXT=DogZombies%20rule%20(for%20now)">Liz Pinchon - <cite>DogZombies Rule (for now)</cite></a></h3>